 Mortimer is a rural parish and is largely unlit.
 Except for key warning signs and at the four mini-roundabouts, the old roads of Mortimer are unlit.
 In the older residential parts of the village there is no street lighting.
 The more recent residential developments are lit and have introduced light pollution in this rural settlement.
-It is the stated preference of parishioners, according to the Parish Plan, the NDP Exhibition and NDP Questionnaire to minimise detrimental environmental factors, to
+It is the stated preference of parishioners, according to the Parish Plan, the NDP Exhibition and NDP Questionnaire to minimise detrimental environmental factors, to preserve an unspoilt and dark night sky, and to ensure

 "I believe the issue of street lighting should be re-addressed.
 There must surely be a compromise in the current age of technology with the consideration of led/ low emission lighting that can be switched off in the late evening to conserve costs.
-To be in keeping with the village 'dark' feel, to provide strategically placed low level lighting ...
+To be in keeping with the village 'dark' feel, to provide strategically placed low level lighting ..."